Anna Dominiczak: Career and research

 In 2018, Dominiczak co-hosted the first Precision Medicine Summit in Scotland, which was attended by the First Minister of Scotland Nicola Sturgeon.
 The summit brought together the country's foremost experts on Precision Medicine, from industry, NHS, politics and academia, in order to find a One Scotland approach to innovation in this emerging field.
 Later in 2018 she was named as one of the experts appointed to advise the Scottish Government through the Scottish Science Advisory Council (SSAC).
 Dominiczak took up her position on the expert panel, which supports the Chief Scientific Adviser for Scotland in her work with Scottish Ministers, in January 2019.

 In 2019, Dominiczak was appointed as the Medical Research Council Heath Innovation Champion, a new senior role within the MRC that is intended to enable the organisation to work more effectively with commercial partners.
 She has also served extensively on national and international research committees and advisory boards, including those of the Academy of Medical Sciences, the Royal Society of Edinburgh and the Wellcome Trust.
-She has been a member of the British Heart Foundation (BHF) Board of Trustees since 2014.
+She has been a member of the British Heart Foundation Board of Trustees since 2014.

 Dominiczak's major research interests continue to be hypertension, cardiovascular genomics and Precision Medicine, where she not only publishes extensively in top peer-reviewed journals, but also attracts large scale research funding for programmes and infrastructure, with a total funding value in excess of £100M since 2011.
 She also led a collaboration of four universities, four academic NHS Health Boards across Scotland, and two major industry partners to develop a public/private partnership focused on precision medicine, with a value in excess of £20M.

 She has been invited to give over 100 international plenary lectures, including the Arthur Corcoran Award and Lecture of the American Heart Association [xi], the R.D.
 Wright Award and Lecture of the High Blood Pressure Research Council of Australia, the Bjorn Folkow Award and Lecture of the European Society of Hypertension, the William Harvey Outstanding Contribution to Science Award and Lecture, the Robert Tigerstedt Award and Lecture, and, in 2017, the Pickering Lecture of the British and Irish Hypertension Society.

 In 2020, Dominiczak received the Hypertension Distinguished Achievement Award for the ASA.

-In August 2020 after the successful establishment of the Glasgow Covid19 lighthouse lab at the QUEH Dominiczak took up post with the UK Government to run and expand the operation of Covid19 testing, focussing on the laboratory network and on secondment from her post as Glasgow University.
+In August 2020 after the successful establishment of the Glasgow Covid19 lighthouse lab at the Queen Elizabeth University Hospital, Dominiczak took up post with the UK Government to run and expand the operation of Covid19 testing, focusing on the laboratory network and on secondment from her post as Glasgow University.

+In July 2022, Dominiczak took up post as the Scottish Government's Chief Scientist for Health, where she aims to ensure that "health research, development and innovation takes a central role in the modernisation of the NHS in Scotland".

+The new journal Cambridge Prisms: Precision Medicine was launched in July 2023, with Dominiczak appointed as its Editor-in-Chief.